 PMUG began in the early 1980s as an Apple II computer user group within Princeton University.
 With the introduction of the Macintosh in 1984, the focus changed.
-PMUG became a community group that still meets on the University campus.
-Our membership averages about 250, with an average of 80 to 90 people attending monthly general meetings.
+PMUG became a community group that met on the University campus.
+Our membership averaged about 250, with about 80 to 90 people who attended monthly general meetings.

 The Princeton Macintosh User Group is a part of an extraordinary community that owes a great deal to the presence of Princeton University in its midst.
 The Princeton area attracts a higher percentage of research and business than is usual for its size.
 Our diverse membership includes a broad range of age, occupation, interest, and skill level.

 Chartered in 1746 as the College of New Jersey, Princeton is the country’s fourth oldest university.
 In 1756 it relocated to the town of Princeton to occupy the newly completed Nassau Hall, which housed the entire College for nearly half a century.
 One of the largest buildings in the colonies, Nassau Hall played an important part in America’s early history, surviving bombardment and occupation by the British during the American Revolution, and serving as the home of the Continental Congress in 1783.

 Today the main campus covers 600 acres, and its 160 buildings exemplify a wealth of architectural styles, ranging from colonial buildings to collegiate gothic dormitories to modern structures by eminent architects.